Realizing interdependent couplings as thermal or higher-order interactions

 The resulting analytical behaviors, depicted in Fig.~\ref{fig:3}\textbf{a},\textbf{b} with $i)$~dot-dashed and $ii)$~dashed curves, show excellent agreement with numerical simulations (open symbols) and corroborate in two independent ways the thermal fluctuations' scenario.

-Another relevant aspect emerges when attempting to revive failed states.
-Large-scale collapses turn out to be {\em irreversible} in fully-coupled networks, with systems staying unmagnetized even when quenched down to near-zero temperatures.
+\underline{\emph{Functional revival}}.
+Another aspect of practical relevance emerges when attempting the revival of failed states~{\cite{sanhedrai2022reviving}}.
+Large-scale collapses turn out to be {\em irreversible} in fully-interdependent networks, with systems staying unmagnetized even when quenched to near-zero temperatures.
 The hypergraph equivalence comes again in hand, associating the lack of spontaneous recovery to a {\em supercooling} process, during which the system's evolution becomes insensitive to the functional GS.
-However, if hypergraphs undergo a glass transition~\cite{ricci2001simplest, franz2001ferromagnet} at temperatures accessible by simulated annealing (Fig.~\ref{fig:3}\textbf{b}, inset), interdependent spin networks do not, due to their high hyperedge density, $\gamma=\langle k\rangle^{M}$ (see Methods).
+However, if hypergraphs undergo a glass transition~\cite{ricci2001simplest, franz2001ferromagnet} at temperatures accessible by simulated annealing (Fig.~\ref{fig:3}\textbf{b}, inset), interdependent spin networks do not, due to their high hyperedge density, $\gamma=\langle k\rangle^{M}$ (see Methods).\\